RankAgent Digital Marketing

 • LTV: $8,000

-• ROI: 800% ($8,000-$888.9)/$888.9)
+• ROI: 800%

 The ROI nearly triples and CPA drops way down.
+That's the power of knowing your data and optimization.

 3 Ways to Lower Your Acquisition Costs

-At the end of the day, regardless of what industry you are in, we are all in the math business—the business of making a profit.
+At the end of the day, regardless of what industry you are in, we are all in the math business — the business of making a profit.

 A Few Notes on Startups and New Businesses

-I also don’t want to give the impression that marketing will and always should make a profit in the short term.
+I also don't want to give the impression that marketing will or should always make a profit in the short term.
+For a new business, it's quite common and sometimes necessary to invest upfront to get the pieces of your brand together — a logo, a message, a website, and so on.

-So, take a deep breath, embrace the process, and remember that you're laying the groundwork for a thriving and profitable venture.
+So take a deep breath, embrace the process, and remember that you're laying the groundwork for a thriving and profitable venture.